Published at: 2025-10-30

 picture coming soon:

-• When creating a Shipping Order, first select the Account, then choose the Sales Order associated with that Account.
+• When creating a Shipping Order you must first select the Account, then select the Sales Order(s) that belong to that Account.

-• Click “Add from Order Products” to open a list of order products.
-Select the products to be shipped and enter the shipment quantity.
-For products with batch or serial number tracking, specify the corresponding batch or serial numbers.
+• When you click Add from Order Products, the Order Products object list opens.
+Select the Order Products to ship and enter the shipment quantity.
+For Products with batch or serial number management enabled, you must also specify the outbound batch or serial numbers.

 2.2 Partial Shipments

-3. Tracking Shipping Order Logistics
+3. Track Shipping Order Logistics

 picture coming soon:

-• Note: If customers have their own Kuaidi100 account, contact the product manager for integration via “APL+PWC Components” to enable smart tracking number recognition and real-time logistics updates.
+• Note: If the customer has its own kuaidi100 account, contact your product manager for an implementation plan.
+The integration can be done via the APL+PWC component to enable intelligent tracking number recognition and real-time logistics queries.

 4.1 Manual Confirmation